Skip to Content

 Main Sources of Food

-1. Fresh carrion from mammals, birds, and reptiles
+1. Fresh carrion, from animals like mammals, birds, and reptiles.

 Regional Diet Variation